Sari Solden Professional Bio

 Psychotherapist Sari Solden, MS, LMFT, has been a pioneer in the field of counseling women and men with the strengths and struggles of ADHD for over thirty years.
 She is the author of three popular books on the subject and a well-known, international keynote speaker.
 She serves on the Professional Advisory Board of the Association for Adults with ADHD (ADDA).
-Sari Solden, MS, is a psychotherapist and the bestselling author of Women with Attention Deficit Disorder and Journeys Through ADDulthood, and A Radical Guide for Women with ADHD, which have sold well over 300,000 copies worldwide and been translated and published in both Europe and Asia.
+Sari Solden, MS, is a psychotherapist and the bestselling author of Women with Attention Deficit Disorder and Journeys Through ADDulthood, and A Radical Guide for Women with ADHD, which have been translated and published in both Europe and Asia.
 Both her groundbreaking professional work and her enticing personal story have been featured in various media, including CNN, Time, People, Parade, Prevention, The Economist, Heart and Soul, Woman’s World, Working Mother, and dozens of other national and international publications and media.
 A prominent keynote speaker as well, Solden has spoken at over 100 national and international conferences.
 Solden maintains her private practice in Ann Arbor, Michigan.

 She is best known as the pioneer in the field of women with ADHD with her first book, Women with Attention Deficit Disorder, which was the first book written on the subject.
 Her work, according to noted best-selling author and neuropsychiatrist John Ratey, M.D., “broke new ground” by elucidating the way gender roles impact women with challenges…” Women with Attention Deficit Disorder hit a nerve with both professionals in the field and women around the world, who for the first time saw their very private experiences described in such detailed, personal terms.
 Due to its long lasting popularity, Solden published a Revised Women with Attention Deficit Disorder in 2005, now available in all electronic formats and an unabridged audio book narrated by the author.